 People who are overconfident in their own abilities are considered more talented by others than they really are, a new study finds.

-These overconfident individuals are probably more likely to get promoted, to become the leaders of organisations and even nations.
+These overconfident individuals are probably more likely to get promoted, to become the leaders of organizations and even nations.

 On the other hand, people who are not so confident in their abilities are judged as less competent than they actually are.